 - Round 2: The Center will convene a technical advisory panel of subject matter experts from elsewhere within the U.S. Government to review the applications and provide comment.
 It will also forward the applications to the relevant regional bureaus for comment.
 ECA will submit a comprehensive funding recommendation to the Department’s Bureau of Budget and Planning (BP) and request that BP make funds available to the embassies through the Department’s regional bureaus for the recommended AFCP projects.

 Issuance of this funding opportunity does not constitute an award commitment on the part of the AFCP Program or the U.S. Government.
-The Center reserves the right to waive program formalities and to reduce, revise, or increase application budgets in accordance with the needs of the program and the availability of funds.
+The Center reserves the right to waive program formalities and to reduce, revise, or increase application project scopes and budgets in accordance with the needs of the program and the availability of funds.